 YuYu Hakusho: The Movie: Summary and Review

 In it, Koenma (the toddler-looking child of King Enma, the lord of Spirit World) gets kidnapped at the beach by a big turtle-like monster.
 Yusuke and the gang receive word that the bad guys want King Enma's golden seal, for which they're holding Koenma hostage.

 Turns out, the true "villain" is just some snot-nosed little brat named Koashura.
-When his big turtle demon minion tries to take the seal though, playtime is over and Yusuke has to kick its ridiculous, cheesy ass.
+When his big turtle demon minion tries to take the seal though, play time is over and Yusuke has to kick its ridiculous, cheesy ass.

-Poultergeist Report: Summary and Review
+Poltergeist Report: Summary and Review

 In Spirit World, the River Styx gets flooded.
 But it's no ordinary flood, it soon destroys Koenma's dad's cute little spirit filing cabinets.
 Botan flees to the human world to warn Yusuke and Keiko.
 The usual gang gathers up at Genkai's place, where a handy new character named Hinageshi is there to explain the weird, convoluted plot.

-You see, long, long ago in a galaxy far away, there exists a place called the "netherworld".
+You see, there exists a place called the "netherworld".
 It seemed like a place where Spirit World sent evil humans, or like a heaven for demons?
 It's not really explained well.

 Different netherworld demon thugs show up at each of these sites.
 They're led by the king of the netherworld, flamboyant 80's villain Yakumo.
 He steals the plot ball, I mean, "Power Sphere" out of Botan's body... because... reasons, and this is supposedly the key to him taking over Spirit World for good.

 I thought this movie was.. all right.
 It's not on par with the greatest story arcs of the series, but it's a decent enough movie that I think fans of the show will be entertained by it.
 It wasn't particularly moving and it kind of drags in the middle.
-Plus, it's a huge Botan/Yusuke ship tease, so be warned.